StarRocks/starrocks/docs/en/sql-reference/sql-functions/bitmap-functions/subdivide_bitmap.md

 Splits a large bitmap into multiple sub-bitmaps.

 This function is mainly used to export bitmaps.
-Bitmaps that are too large will exceed the maximum packet size allowed in the Mysql protocol.
+Bitmaps that are too large will exceed the maximum packet size allowed in the MySQL protocol.

 This function is supported from v2.5.